SAP/openui5-docs/docs/Development_for_Hybrid_Web_Containers_293eb94.md

 -   iOS

-    The restriction in webview in iOS still exists and you need to add the domain that is visited using AJAX to a whitelist file to bypass the restriction.
-For detailed information about the whitelist file, see the PhoneGap documentation on the PhoneGap website.
+    The restriction in webview in iOS still exists and you need to add the domain that is visited using AJAX to an allowlist file to bypass the restriction.
+For detailed information about the allowlist file, see the PhoneGap documentation on the PhoneGap website.